EdgeOL: Efficient in-situ Online Learning on Edge Devices: Evaluation

-\textbf{Computation Cost and Memory Usage.} Table \ref{table_comp} shows the computation cost reduction.
-Note that computation cost reduction comes from SimFreeze, as LazyTune only delays and merges fine-tuning rounds. {\tt ETuner} also saves memory since freezing layers can reduce the intermediate data generated during the back-propagation.
-As shown in Figure \ref{fig:eval_comp_memory}, {\tt ETuner} can reduce memory usage by 40\% for ResNet50 and MobileNetV2.

-\textbf{Model Convergence Speed.} Figure \ref{fig:eval_acc_curve} plots the model convergence in one of the scenarios during the continual learning process.
-We observe that our {\tt ETuner} helps the model converge faster as layer freezing effectively reduces the number of model weights being trained, leading to a higher accuracy compared to immediate model fine-tuning.
+\textbf{Model Convergence Speed.} Figure \ref{fig:eval_acc_curve} plots the model convergence during online learning in one of the scenarios.
+We observe that our {\tt EdgeOL} helps the model converge faster as layer freezing effectively reduce the number of model weights being trained, leading to a higher accuracy compared to immediate online learning.